Matialihat: Surroundings

 Matelli Bazar is surrounded by many tea gardens and is the main center for the people/workers of those gardens, people from those gardens majorly come to the bazaar on its popular Sunday market for the purchase of their daily needs.
 However, some people come daily as well.

+Transport

+Railway

+Matelli railway station serves the census town of Matelli, which is currently undergoing Gauge conversion from meter gauge to broad gauge.

+Currently functioning nearest railway station is Chalsa railway station which is around 8 kilometres away from Matelli.

+Roadway

+The town has good roadway connection to the nearby cities.
+Buses/Jeeps services and taxis are available from Matelli to cities like Malbazar, Siliguri, Panitanki, Bagdogra, Birpara, Jaigaon etc.

+Airport

+The nearest airport from the city is Bagdogra International Airport around 85 kilometres away.

 Culture, festivals and celebrations

 The majority of residents are Hindu, but other religions are also present.
 The place has been popular for its picnic spot, and during the new year, some Melas are set up during the Durga Puja which is a major festival of West Bengal.